 Can’t you kind of see a connection with that?
 Isn’t unforgiveness kind of like a “cancer” that rots your insides?
 Wouldn’t it save your life to have that cancer removed?
 Could it be that your ailment stems from unforgiveness?
 Wouldn’t it be better to live your life with forgiveness rather than unforgiveness?

-One Bible teacher that I listen to recently compared unforgiveness to carrying around a large sack of potatoes.
+I once heard a Bible teacher compare unforgiveness to carrying around a large sack of potatoes.
 Not only do you have to carry that burden everywhere you go, but eventually the potatoes rot, and you are carrying around a big, smelly, unpleasant sack of mush.

 Unforgiveness is also partly based on pride.
 It is saying that we deserve something because of the wrong done to us.
 “I deserve to be happy.”
 “I deserve to be loved the right way.”
 “I deserve to see this person pay for what they did.”
 The Bible tells us that we are to die to our wants and needs (Gal 5:24)(Col 3:5)(Eph 4:22).
 God is to be our focus in all things, not ourselves.
 God hates pride, and a prideful attitude hinders our walk.
 We are told to be humble, for God gives grace to the humble (James 4:6)(1 Pet 5:5-6), and the humble will be exalted (Mt 23:12)(Luke 14:11, 18:14)(James 4:10).
 Forgiveness takes humility.